The Ayurvedic Perspective on Coffee

 Recreate Your Ritual with Lemon Water or Herbal Tea

 Sometimes it isn’t about the coffee at all, it’s about the ritual of slowing down and savoring a warm drink before you start your day.
 If that’s the case, let the ritual continue to anchor you, but choose to have warm lemon water or an herbal tea that is appropriate for your dosha and the season instead.
 Banyan’s line of CCF teas offers some delicious and healthy herbal options.

 If it isn’t the ritual, the love of the taste, or the energy, it could be that you feel coffee keeps your bowel movements regular.
 Coffee has been known to stimulate elimination, but with so many secondary effects, it’s not the best to rely on for your morning bowel movement.

 Triphala is a tridoshic, digestive herb that tones and rejuvenates the digestive tract, helping to support digestive health for each of the three doshas.
 Even though it is tridoshic and beneficial for most people, it’s best to consult with your Ayurvedic practitioner to see if it’s recommended for you.

 We tend to reach for coffee when we are stressed, because it’s the time we’re most likely to feel run down and be searching for an external source of energy.
-In this situation, adaptogens, herbs that help your body adapt while under stress, are the best alternative to coffee— especially when looking for something to help with fatigue.
+In this situation, adaptogenic herbs that help your body adapt while under stress are the best alternative to coffee—especially when looking for something to help with fatigue.